 100 Front St W, Toronto, ON M5J 1E3, Canada

-Established in 1929, the Fairmont Royal York – with 1,329 rooms – is humongous.
+Well known for welcoming dignitaries and royal families, the Fairmont Royal York – with 1,329 rooms – is humongous.
 With a recent makeover, the grand hotel has become even grander!
 In terms of décor, it has moved ahead with time, while keeping its impressive reputation intact.
 Having a BMW at your service to explore the area, you feel like a celebrity.
 The Royal Family has recently blessed this hotel with their presence.

 - Four seasons